 dcos config set core.pagination False

-reporting Indicates whether to report usage events to Mesosphere.
+Indicates whether to verify SSL certs for HTTPS or path to certs.
 By default this is set to

 True.
 For example, to set to false: